C3NZ/CS22/challenges/ch1.md

 Graph.get_verticies(self)
 ```

-Return a list of all the vertex keys
+Function for getting a list of all the vertex keys

 Returns:
 * a list of all verticies objects within the graph